April 12-13, 2015

 - 6 p.m., “How To Freelance: Preparation, Promotion, Process” (on freelancing in design and advertising) -- Joe Radding (Carnegie Cinema)

-- 6:35 p.m., How to Find Information and Contacts for Freelancing -- Jeff Knapp (8 Carnegie)
+- 6:35 p.m., A Freelancer's Guide: How to Find Information and Build Contacts -- Jeff Knapp (8 Carnegie)

 Door Prizes: Obtain a ticket, fill it out, keep your stub and put the other half in the box.
 Drawings for door prizes will occur during breaks.
 You must be present to win.